durasj/octosign-quickstart/README.md

 # octosign-quickstart

-New backend quickstart - very basic C example
+New backend quickstart - basic C++ example written in 25 lines of code.

+To build, run `g++ -o main main.cpp`.